A brilliant French participation was expected, with Bernard

 The British team consisted of Lt.
 J.N.
 Boothman and F.W.
 Long, and officer L.S.
 Snaith.

-The sea was calm and visibility excellent for the race.
+sea was calm and visibility excellent for the race.

 Boothman, flying a Supermarine S.6B, captured the third victory for Great-Britain uncontested.
 The Schneider Trophy was permanently awarded to Great Britain.